-- Course website: http://ccrg.rit.edu/~whelan/1016-351/ - Course calendar: tentative timetable for course. - Structure: - Attendance required (see syllabus for details, contact me if you have to be absent for a valid reason) - Read relevant sections of textbook before class - Lectures to reinforce and complement the textbook - Practice problems (odd numbers; answers in back but more useful if you fo them before looking!); will go over some in class - Problem sets to hand in: practice at writing up your own work neatly & coherently - Quizzes: closed book, closed notes, use calculator (not your phone!) - In-class exam at end of each half of course: closed book, one handwritten formula sheet, use calculator (not your phone!) - Final exam to cover both halves of course
+- Syllabus - Instructor's name (Whelan) rhymes with "wailin". - Text: Devore, Probability and Statistics for Engineering and the Sciences.
+The official version is the 8th edition, but the 7th edition is nearly identical.
+However, a few of the problems from the 7th edition have been replaced with different ones in the 8th edition, so make sure you're doing the correct homework problems.
+The 7th edition is on reserve at the Library. - Course website: http://ccrg.rit.edu/~whelan/1016-351/ - Contains links to quizzes and exams from previous sections of Probability (1016-351) and Probability and Statistics for Engineers (1016-345), which had a similar curriculum.
+(The corresponding course calendar will be useful for lining up the quizzes.) - Course calendar: tentative timetable for course. - Structure: - Read relevant sections of textbook before class - Lectures to reinforce and complement the textbook - Practice problems (odd numbers; answers in back but more useful if you try them before looking!). - Problem sets to hand in: practice at writing up your own work neatly & coherently.
+Note: doing the problems is very important step in mastering the material. - Quizzes: closed book, closed notes, use scientific calculator (not graphing calculator, not your phone!) - Prelim exam (think midterm, but there are two of them) in class at end of each half of course: closed book, one handwritten formula sheet, use scientific calculator (not your phone!) - Final exam to cover both halves of course